Lease Extension Calculator

 Lease extension premiums (the part payable to the freeholder for the grant of the new lease) are complicated.
 They are not something that an estate agent or Zoopla can assist with.

-Your own legal costs of perhaps £950 - £2,000 depending on the solicitors you appoint
+Your own legal costs of perhaps £950 - £2,000 depending on the solicitors you appoint (we offer a fixed legal fee to extend your lease)

 You own valuation costs of typically between £500-£800